 I often added one extra rep every few days.

 I would very rarely do fewer reps than the day before.
-My mindset was ‘if I could do X press-ups yesterday, I can do X or X+1 today.’
+My mindset was ‘if I could do X push-ups yesterday, I can do X or X+1 today.’

 This was a very powerful practice for me and helped increase the numbers quickly.

-FYI: I didn’t get picked for the TV programme, but I am really thankful I was chosen for the audition because now I can do proper press-ups.
+FYI: I didn’t get picked for the TV programme, but I am really thankful I was chosen for the audition because now I can do proper push-ups.

-- My max press-ups have decreased to around 15 since I didn’t get picked for the programme, but that is significantly more than before using this plan.
+- My max push-ups have now decreased to 15 since I didn’t get picked for the programme, but that is significantly more than before using this plan.

 - I still do 3 x 15 reps as part of my morning routine to wake up my body and mind.
 I never feel excited about doing them.
 In fact, I would quite happily not do them, but getting them done always feels better than not doing them.